marq24/ha-tibber-pulse-local/README.md

 ## Know Issues

-- Sometimes the Pulse deliver a data-package that can't be read with the [python SML-Lib](https://github.com/spacemanspiff2007/SmlLib) and you will find the HA-log some `CRC while parse data` messages
+- Sometimes the Pulse deliver a data-package that does not contain valid data (looks like the build in webserver have a response buffer issue?) - with that this package can't be read with the [python SML-Lib](https://github.com/spacemanspiff2007/SmlLib) and you will find in the HA-log some `Bytes missing...` or `CRC while parse data...` messages.
+These messages are logged on INFO level - and if they happen the code will just try to load the data again for one time.
+Together with the message the actual payload (data that has been read from the Tibber Pulse Bridge) will also be logged.
+So you can verify that the data is indeed invalid.
-- Sometimes the Pulse does not deliver any data and so you will find in the HA-log some `Bytes missing` messages
 - No Logo/Icons (Tibber) for the integration (yet)

 ## Kudos

-- [@spacemanspiff2007](https://github.com/spacemanspiff2007) for providing a Python SML lib that makes reading the data of the pulse almost effortless
+- [@spacemanspiff2007](https://github.com/spacemanspiff2007) for providing a Python SML lib that makes reading the data from the Pulse almost effortless for a python noob like me
 - [@ProfDrYoMan](https://github.com/ProfDrYoMan) for providing the initial idea.
 I failed to setup the ESP32 stuff, so I took the approach writing this custom integration